gymrek-lab/TRTools/doc/CALLERS.rst

 An overview of steps to perform before Beagle imputation:

-* The samples being imputed into must have directly genotype loci that are also genotyped in the reference samples.
+* The samples being imputed into must have directly genotyped loci that are also genotyped in the reference samples.
 This allows those samples to be 'matched' with samples in the reference.
 * The genotypes of both the reference samples and samples of interest must be phased.
-That can be done by statistical phasing the genotypes prior to running Beagle imputation.
+That can be done by statistically phasing the genotypes prior to running Beagle imputation.
 * The referece samples must also not contain any missing genotypes.
 Possible methods for dealing with that include removing loci with missing genotypes or using imputation to impute the missing genotypes prior to imputing the TRs.